 Now we can start building from the ground up.
 Using your dog’s dimensions for height plus a bit of extra, mark up the side, front and back panels.
 Make sure their widths match the dimensions of the front, back and sides of the base they’ll connect to.
 And remember to always use your square tool to get your corners ship-shape.

 Now comes the interesting part of building a wooden dog kennel – the angled roof!
+If you’re learning how to make a homemade dog kennel, this step gives it that classic A-frame look.
 Check the measurements for the width of your front panel and halve this.
 Measure this much from the top and mark angled lines from the top left and right corners to the pinnacle.

 This gives you the A-shape to fit the roof.
 And you can replicate the process for an identical back panel.
 The only difference is that one panel will have a doorway cut into it.